 By virtue of its previous vocation as an alpine ski hill, Parc Francesca-Cabrini, today is a popular draw with thrill-seeking families.
 The famous Cabrini hill, at the corner of Boulevard Rosemont and Boulevard Lacordaire, offers an ideal incline for sledding.

-The L-shaped Parc du Pélican owes its name to Le Pélican, the naval ship that emerged as the victor in a battle against three English ships.
-Climb up the small hill and enjoy sledding down, sheltered from the sounds of the city, as you look out over the container transformed into a work of art.
+At the Parc du Pélican, climb the small hill and and enjoy sledding down, sheltered from the sounds of the city, as you look out over the container transformed into a work of art.
+Since it has artificial snow, just like Parc Goncourt and Parc Anjou-sur-le-Lac, this slope may be accessible before Mother Nature covers Montréal with snowflakes.

 Check the snow conditions before you go.